chaiexe/TryHackMe-Write-ups/Red-Team/OWASP-Top-10-2021/01-Broken-Access-Control/README.md

 <p align="center">+++++++++</p>

-**Broken Access Control** is when a web application fails to restrict a user from what they are allowed and not allowed to access.
+**Broken Access Control** is a web application vulnerability that occurs when an application fails to properly restrict users from accessing resources or actions they are not authorized to.

 - Core Concept: It occurs when users can bypass authorization and act outside their intended permissions.